armchair-traveller/sashui/README.md

 On the topic of SSR: The optimal solution is SSR attributes for actions, as detailed in _Relevant Links_.
 Another possible solution is to provide to consumer attributes to spread or tell the consumer the aria attributes required.
 It's not a big issue since ALL of the components require JavaScript and will simply not work without.
 So the main element that triggers the interactivity will be the only one that needs SSR attributes, possibly only introducing an inconvenience of spreading once per component.

+Some additional comments...
+I find it pretty interesting the amount of vanilla DOM needed from a maintainer's perspective.
+I've even employed a hack in `SlotEl.svelte` to create a utility that gets the element reference to a slotted element without cluttering the DOM... by adding and removing an invisible `div`.
+That was pretty funny.

 </details>

 ## Docs